DaStoopidGuy/bob/README.md

 # bob - the build system
-Bob is a build system writtend exclusively, for C projects.
+Bob is a build system written exclusively, for C projects.
 Get the hell out of here c++ (middle finger emoji)

 > and yes, i do see the irony in using Make (another build system)